ArztKlein/python-infix-to-rpn/README.md

 # python-infix-to-rpn
-Infix to Reverse Polish Notation using Python.
+Infix to Reverse Polish Notation (Postfix) using Python.

 ## Usage
 Each number and operator must be seperated by a space.